 The malted vanilla milkshake was also superior to the peanut-butter milkshake I ordered last time, and carried a much stronger flavour.

 Update – 23/08/15:

-Steak selected the humble Stax cheeseburger, whilst I opted for a dish that once upon a time, I would have regarded as wholly unconventional – the chicken and waffle.
+On our third visit, Steak selected the humble Stax cheeseburger, whilst I opted for a dish that once upon a time, I would have regarded as wholly unconventional – the chicken and waffle.
 If, this time last year, someone had suggested this intriguing combination to me, I would have regarded them to be clinically insane – a volatile danger to society who must immediately be placed into a straight jacket before their wild ideas cause harm.

 The buttermilk waffle was extremely soft, light and airy, and instantly soaked up every drop of maple syrup I drizzled over it, capturing its light and well-balanced sweetness.
 The fried chicken that sat atop was tender and wonderfully moist, with a crispy, buttermilk coat that soaked up the maple syrup almost as readily as its carb-filled companion.
 A plentiful amount of seasoning ensured that the entire span of the breast remained flavoursome, and together, the chicken, the waffle, and the maple syrup created an incredible blend of complementary textures and flavours.